-Many women wear a large sanitary pad to collect the blood after giving birth.
-Some medical supply stores sell sanitary pads with a special cooling material to help reduce postpartum swelling.
-Postpartum sanitary pads or overnight pads are available at most drugstores.
+Many women wear a large sanitary pad to collect blood after giving birth.
+You may find sanitary pads with a special cooling material to help reduce postpartum swelling.

 Another cause of continued uterine bleeding after delivery of the placenta is uterine atony, or the uterus failing to contract and clamp down on the blood vessels formerly attached to the placenta.
-This bleeding can pool in the uterus and develop into blood clots.
+This bleeding can pool and develop into blood clots.

-To treat uterine atony with blood clots, the blood clots need to be removed by your doctor.
-They may also prescribe certain medications to make the uterus contract and reduce bleeding.
+To treat uterine atony with blood clots, they need to be removed by your doctor.
+They may also prescribe certain medications to make your uterus contract and reduce bleeding.